Tracing the Ensaymada Trail

 Others, however, attribute them to the Arabs, during their occupation of the Ibizan peninsula from 740 to 1235.
-Arab pastries called “bulemes dolces” are described with a snail-like shape, made with the same ingredients as ensaimadas, although the lard is replaced with butter made of sheep's milk.
+Arab pastries called “bulemes dolces” were described as snail-like in shape, made with the same ingredients as ensaimadas, although the lard was replaced with butter from sheep's milk.

 The ensaimada was later introduced to territories under Spanish colonization and by the immigration of Mallorcans to South America.
 Through the centuries, each country’s version of the original ensaimada has evolved into a delectable artisan variant.

-“Mallorca” – Puerto Rico’s ensaimada
+“Pan de Mallorca” – Puerto Rico’s ensaimada

 It is made with butter instead of lard and topped with grated cheese (usually aged Edam, known locally as "queso de bola") and sugar.
 It is much richer than the Mallorcan original and is extremely popular throughout the islands, especially during the Christmas season.
-It is often also eaten with hot chocolate.